Regularizing Extrapolation in Causal Inference: REGULARIZING WORST-CASE EXTRAPOLATION BIAS

-We now propose a estimator to learn weights $\w$ that directly control the error bound in Equation \eqref{eq:error_bound}.
-To do so, we modify the standard balancing weights optimization problem in Equation \eqref{eq:balancing_weight_optim} by using the Lagrangian form of the non-negative restriction, rather than the hard constraint.
+We now propose an estimator to learn weights $\w$ that directly control the error bound in Equation \eqref{eq:error_bound}.
+To do so, we modify the standard balancing weights optimization problem in Equation \eqref{eq:balancing_weight_optim} by using the Lagrangian form of the non-negativity constraint, rather than the hard constraint.
 Thus, the combined estimator minimizes the error bound by controlling three terms: covariate imbalance, dispersion of the weights, and level of extrapolation:

-Where: \begin{itemize}[leftmargin=*] \item Term (a): Enforces balance between the target point \( \x^\star \) and the re-weighted training points \( \{\X_1, \dots, \X_n\} \), recalling that $w_i \X_i = |w_i| \X^\ddagger_i$ for all $i$.
-We will focus on the case where $p = 2$, but this setup immediately generalizes to $p = \infty$. \item Term (b): Regularizes the dispersion of the weights \( \mathbf{w} \) to control the variance of the overall estimator \item Term (c): Controls extrapolation, particularly through penalization of negative weights. \end{itemize}
+where \begin{itemize}[leftmargin=*] \item Term (a): Enforces balance between the target point \( \x^\star \) and the re-weighted training points \( \{\X_1, \dots, \X_n\} \), recalling that $w_i \X_i = |w_i| \X^\ddagger_i$ for all $i$.
+We focus on $p = 2$, but this generalizes to $p = \infty$.
+This corresponds to the first term of \eqref{eq:error_bound}. \item Term (b): Regularizes the dispersion of the weights \( \mathbf{w} \), controlling the noise term via $\|\hat{\mathbf{w}}\|_2$ in Proposition~\ref{prop: err}. \item Term (c): Penalizes model violation bias: the penalty $\gamma \sum_i \mathbf{1}(w_i<0)|w_i|\|\X_i\|^\alpha$ is proportional to the second term of \eqref{eq:error_bound}, with $\gamma$ scaling the sensitivity to parametric model violations.\footnote{In practice, $\alpha = 1$ corresponds to Lipschitz continuity; larger $\alpha$ assumes smoother departures from the parametric model and penalizes extrapolation less aggressively.} \end{itemize}

-The standard balancing weights problem in Equation \eqref{eq:balancing_weight_optim} only focuses on a single bias-variance tradeoff: trading off covariate imbalance in the first term --- which directly introduces bias --- and the norm of the weights in the second term --- which directly controls the estimator variance.
-By contrast, the new optimization problem \eqref{eq: optimize} has a more elaborate bias-bias-variance trade-off.
-Allowing for negative weights introduces an additional trade-off between the first two terms and term (c): when the target unit lies outside the convex hull of the training points, controlling imbalance often requires some \( w_i \) values to be negative, which also increases the norm $\|\w\|_2$.
-Allowing negative weights also necessitates reliance on parametric assumptions for extrapolation.

-Term (c) mitigates the risk of biased estimation by regulating the contribution of negative weights.
-For $\gamma = 0$, Equation \eqref{eq: optimize} recovers a standard, unconstrained balancing weights problem as in Equation \eqref{eq:balancing_weight_optim}.
-At the other extreme $\gamma \to \infty$ is equivalent to a hard non-negativity constraint.
-Increasing $\gamma$ constrains extrapolation, reducing bias due to possible violations of parametric assumptions and limiting $\|\w\|_2$, but worsening bias due to insufficient balance in term (a).
+Compared to the standard balancing weights problem \eqref{eq:balancing_weight_optim}, which trades off only imbalance and variance, the new objective \eqref{eq: optimize} introduces term (c) to control extrapolation.
+When the target lies outside the convex hull of the training points, achieving balance requires some weights to be negative, which increases both $\|\w\|_2$ and reliance on parametric assumptions.
+For $\gamma = 0$, Equation~\eqref{eq: optimize} recovers unconstrained balancing weights; at the other extreme, $\gamma \to \infty$ is equivalent to a hard non-negativity constraint.
+Increasing $\gamma$ reduces extrapolation bias and $\|\w\|_2$ but worsens imbalance in term (a).